precurejunkie/subtitle-status/README.txt

 1. Go to the "Widgets" page and put the widget where you want it.

 == Changelog ==
+= 1.0.1 =
+* Make the plugin updater work, so it will tell you when a new version is available

 = 1.0 =
 * Initial release.